Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

   }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Explorer presumes that objects contain only objects of an equal or inferior type.
-For example, if searching for faces it does not lookat wires, edges, or vertices to see if they contain faces.
+For example, if searching for faces it does not look at wires, edges, or vertices to see if they contain faces.

 The *MapShapes* method from *TopExp* package allows filling a Map.
 An exploration using the Explorer class can visit an object more than once if it is referenced more than once.
 For example, an edge of a solid is generally referenced by two faces.
 To process objects only once, they have to be placed in a Map.